luckydonald/pytg/README.md

 That's the basics.
 Have a look into the examples folder.
 For starters, I recommend:
 * dump.py * is usefull to see, how the messages look like.
 * ping.py * is usefull to see how to interact with pytg, send messages etc.

+## **New in Version 0.4.0**
+No need for telejson any more, you can now run with the offical telegram-cli!
+Connecting to the cli for sending will now surrender after given retrys, and not loop forever.
+Also added a CHANGELOG file.

+## New in Version 0.3.1
+Updates for telejson beta compatibility.
+This version never got offically released before the telejson fork got replaced by vysheng's native json implementation.

 ## **New in Version 0.3.0**
 Pytg2 got overhauled to version 0.3.0, which will restructure heavily, BUT will decrease the CPU usage to around nothing.